ShellyShelly/I-Market/README.md

 # I-Market

-Simple Online Shop for selling books(easily can be modified for selling another products).
+Simple Online Shop for selling books and can be easily modified to sale other products.
 This project was created for learning / demo purposes(university project).